 It is very rare for recurrent outbreaks to cause flu-like symptoms and nausea.
 The most noticeable sign of chronic genital herpes is a tingling or itching sensation you can feel about 12 to 24 hours before the blisters appear.
 This is the best time to begin treatment.

-How often can you get outbreaks?
 The frequency with which outbreaks recur depends on your immune system.
 Why some people have only one outbreak per year while others encounter over 6 outbreaks is not known.
 However, a healthy immune system tends to keep the virus at bay.

 You should avoid consuming large quantities of alcohol as well as stress and eat a healthy diet.
 In some cases, sunburn has been found to be a herpes trigger.
 You should try to find out what triggers the virus’s activity in your case, so that you can prevent future episodes.
 The number of outbreaks and the symptoms they cause depend on the type of herpes virus you are infected with.
 People with herpes simplex 1 (HSV1 or herpes type 1) - which causes most herpes outbreaks above the waist – causes much less attacks and less severe symptoms than herpes simplex 2 (HSV2), which typically causes genital herpes symptoms.